bihealth/clear-cnv/README.md

 clearCNV comprises of two major workflows comprising three major commads:

+#### workflow

 1) re-assignment

     a) `clearCNV workflow_reassignment`

     b) `clearCNV visualize_reassignment`

 2) CNV calling

     a) `clearCNV workflow_cnv_calling`

+#### preparations

 Some files have to be acquired or created before these commands can be run:
 1) re-assignment:

-    a) For each sequencing panel a .bed file is needed following this [form](tests/testdata/panel1.bed)
+    a) For each sequencing panel a .bed file is needed following this [form](tests/testdata/panel1.bed).
+Such a file should always exist in the case of targeted sequencing.

     b) For each sequencing panel (or .bed-file containing all target informations) a simple list of the according .bam files is needed.
-An example can be found [here](tests/testdata/reassignment_p1_bamfiles.txt)
+An example can be found [here](tests/testdata/reassignment_p1_bamfiles.txt).
+Make sure to use absolute paths for this file on custim data.

     c) meta-file.
 This file is a tab-separated file and one example can be found [here](tests/testdata/meta.tsv).
+To avoid any confusion, we recommend using absolute paths here again.

+2) CNV calling:

+    a) A reference file.
+It must be the same that was used to create the alignment files (.bam files).

+    b) `workflow_cnv_calling` does CNV calling for each batch (or sequencing panel associated data set) separately.
+A text file with all .bam file paths for each batch and panel must be created.
+[Here](tests/testdata/test_reassignment_p1_bamfiles.txt) is an example showing only one .bam file path.
+Multiple paths are separated with a newline.
+This file is usually an output of `clearCNV visualize_reassignment`.

+    c) The .bed-file for the sequencing panel for which this batch is put to CNV calling.
+An example can be found [here](tests/testdata/panel1.bed).
+Note that `gene` is optimally replaced with the real name of the exon, gene or target.

+    d) A k-mer alignability file in .bed format.
+Such files can be downloaded from UCSC (e.g. for Hg19 [here](http://genome.ucsc.edu/cgi-bin/hgFileUi?db=hg19&g=wgEncodeMapability)).
+A k-mer mappability track can also be created for example using [GenMap](https://github.com/cpockrandt/genmap).
+In both cases the resulting Wig or BigWig files need to be converted to .bed to be used by clearCNV.

+#### notes
+The chromosome name scheme in the reference and .bed-file should be of the forms: ChrX, chrx, X or Chr1, chr1, 1.

 #### NOTE